Britain, France and Germany threaten to reimpose sanctions on Iran as nuclear program deadline nears

 Iran’s Foreign Ministry spokesman, Esmail Baghaei, said at the time that he hoped that the meeting would see the E3 nations reassess their “previous unconstructive attitude.”

-Since the war, talks with Washington for a new nuclear deal have not resumed, and Iran has since suspended ties with the International Atomic Energy Agency, the U.N.'s nuclear watchdog, following the attacks.
-The IAEA’s first visit to Iran since the war did not entail any visits to nuclear facilities Monday, and cooperation was not officially restored.
+Since the war, talks with Washington for a new nuclear deal haven't resumed, and Iran has since suspended ties with the International Atomic Energy Agency, the U.N. nuclear watchdog, following the attacks.
+The IAEA’s first visit to Iran since the war didn't entail any visits to nuclear facilities Monday, and cooperation wasn't officially restored.

 Iran has had limited IAEA inspections in the past as a pressure tactic in negotiating with the West and it is unclear how soon talks between Tehran and Washington for a deal over its nuclear program will resume.